IP Care Enterprise Service

 Frequently Asked Questions

 Organisations operating in UAE critical sectors — energy, government, banking and financial services, telecommunications, transport, healthcare and emergency services.
-If you fall in one of those and have not formally engaged with NESA, you are likely already in scope.
+If you fall in one of those and have not formally engaged with the framework, you are likely already in scope.
+Your sector regulator (UAE Central Bank, TDRA, DOH, ADNOC GRP, FAHR, etc.) will eventually ask.

 How long does a NESA compliance programme take?

-For a mid-size enterprise starting from a baseline of "we have some controls but no formal NESA mapping", expect 6–9 months.
+For a mid-size enterprise starting from "we have some controls but no formal NESA mapping", expect 6–9 months.
 For an organisation with mature controls already aligned to ISO 27001 or NIST CSF, 3–5 months is achievable.
+If you have an audit notice already, see the 90-day section above.

 What is the IAS audit and how do you prepare for it?

-The Information Assurance Standards audit is the formal NESA assessment of your controls.
-We prepare clients by running internal mock audits using the same evidence checklist NESA auditors use, closing gaps before the real auditor arrives.
+The Information Assurance Standards audit is the formal assessment of your controls, typically scheduled through your sector regulator.
+The auditor pre-issues an IAMM questionnaire scoring each control on a 0–5 maturity scale, followed by a 2–5 day on-site visit with interviews and evidence sampling.
+We prepare clients by running internal mock audits using the same evidence checklist, closing gaps before the real auditor arrives.

 What is the most common gap you find in first assessments?

 Three: incomplete asset and vendor inventories, untested business continuity plans, and weak privileged access controls.
 All three are slow to fix and disproportionately costly to leave broken.
-Expect to spend time here.
+Expect to spend time here regardless of how mature the rest of your environment is.

 Can you operate the controls for us after implementation?